1. About naproxen

 - rashes – it may help to take an antihistamine, which you can buy from a pharmacy.
 Check with the pharmacist to see what type is suitable for you.

 8. Pregnancy and breastfeeding

-Naproxen isn't normally recommended in pregnancy - especially if you're 30 or more weeks - unless it's prescribed by a doctor.
+Naproxen is not usually recommended in pregnancy – especially if you're 30 or more weeks – unless it's prescribed by a doctor.

 This is because there might be a link between taking naproxen in pregnancy and some birth defects, in particular damage to the baby's heart and blood vessels.

 There may also be a link between taking naproxen in early pregnancy and miscarriage.

 Talk to your doctor about the benefits and possible harms of taking naproxen.